• Skip to main content

 I did this whole room by myself completely in two evenings (and about half an hour the next day) and feel confident that these tips (and tools!) will help you if you want to do the same.
 First thing?
 Let’s talk about what I will ALWAYS look for in the flooring I choose from now on.

-I’m partnering with The Home Depot Canada on my office makeover (yay!) so chose a flooring that their staff had recommended.
+I partnered with The Home Depot Canada on my office makeover (yay!) so chose a flooring that their staff had recommended.
 It’s LifeProof Luxury Vinyl Plank in Sterling Oak and honestly, I only looked at the durability and the colour before choosing it.
 I didn’t look at how it attaches.
 I just assumed they were all the same.
-So other than the obvious things like that… I will now check how they interlock.
+So other than the obvious things like that… I will now check how they interlock, because this one is WAY easier than others I’ve used.

 The way vinyl plank or tiles work is that they interlock as you lay them (put them down at an angle and as you flatten, they lock.
 BUT putting them down on an angle one way is great… but then how do you get that side edge to also interlock… without pulling up the row ahead of it?
 Does that make sense?
 You somehow need to tilt up the tile to lock into the row before it but also the tile beside it.
 Pain.
 Total pain.
 This is what our last house had for the basement.
 We got it done.
 But there was definitely frustration.
 This is also what we tried helping friends install in a warehouse a couple weeks ago.
 We gave up and ordered pizza.